mmtk/mmtk-core/tools/tracing/timeline/README.md

 # MMTk GC visualization

 This directory contains tools for visualizing the execution time of each work packet on a timeline.

 ## Before Running

 Before running, you should make sure the [bpftrace] command line utility is installed.
+You also need Python 3.10 or later.

 [bpftrace]: https://github.com/iovisor/bpftrace